Enekoassets/bvhTools/docs/README.md

 - BVH viewing using matplotlib
 - Writing data to CSV files (world positions or  local positions + rotations)

-# 🧰 Installation (WIP)
+# 🧰 Installation
 To install and use **bvhTools**, just install it with pip.
 ```python
 pip install bvhTools
 ```

-The python package is still work in progress, so it may have some problems.
+**Note**: This python package is still work in progress, so it may have some problems.
 In that case, you can open an issue on GitHub.